 Diagrams of Theory: Burgess’ Concentric Zone Model

-_Ernest W. Burgess, photographed by Stephen Deutch, [University of Chicago Photographic Archive]
+Ernest W. Burgess, photographed by Stephen Deutch, University of Chicago Photographic Archive

 In 1925, Burgess published a chapter in a volume titled The City (which he also edited with Robert Park).
 The chapter, “The Growth of the City: An Introduction to a Research Project,” outlines what would become known as the Concentric Zone Model.
 In this essay, Burgess attempts to complicate (or sophisticate) previous models of urban expansion which overlook the “process,” instead equating expansion to mere aggregation.
 Within the “general process of expansion” he first outlines two components: extension and succession.
 Regarding the first, Burgess argues that cities do not just expand, but rather extend radially from some epicenter of economic activity.
-As this extension takes place, however, distinct areas emerge defined both demographically and by what activities take place — furthermore, these distinct zones “invade” other zones.
+As this extension takes place, however, distinct areas emerge defined both demographically and by what activities take place - furthermore, these distinct zones “invade” other zones.
+Despite holding stark differences with the work of Herbert Spencer, or other prominent evolutionary sociologists - who arged that the whole of society is an organism, Burgess has an organismic model in mind when discussing this process of expansion - using strong metaphorical language of expansion, growth, metabolism, mobility etc. Take for example:

 The typical processes of the expansion of the city can best be illustrated, perhaps, by a series of concentric circles, which may be numbered to designate both the successive zones of urban extension and the types of areas differentiated in the process of expansion…The chart brings out clearly the main fact of expansion, namely, the tendency of each inner zone to extend its area by the invasion of the next outer zone.
 This aspect of expansion may be calls succession, a process which has been studied in detail in plant ecology.